Recovery¶

 -

-in the directory where we have mounted the temporary disk:Example on my server:
+We search for the email of the user mariain the directory where we have mounted the temporary disk:Example on my server:

 -

-option to preserve the file permissions, otherwise, the user will not be able to access it.
-Additionally, it will also be important to restore it in the same directory, which in my case is:icecrown.es/maria/Maildir/cur/
+Once the email has been identified, we proceed to restore it: Warning It is important to use the -poption to preserve the file permissions, otherwise, the user will not be able to access it.
+Additionally, it will also be important to restore it in the same directory, which in my case is:icecrown.es/maria/Maildir/cur/.

 From the user's email account, we verify that we have successfully recovered it along with its attachment.